Sleighs/HeroMatchups/README.md

 # HeroMatchups

-A hero matchup companion for Overwatch.
+HeroMatchups is a hero counter & matchup resource for Overwatch

 ### Features
 * Hero matchup chart - Including all strong and weak matchups for each hero based on hero kits, the latest competitive season and win rates